Mamadou Mendy

-Mamadou Mendy (born 4 October 1998), known as Mendy Mamadou, is a Senegalese professional footballer who plays as a winger for TFF 1.
-Lig club Sakaryaspor on loan from İstanbulspor.
+Mamadou Mendy (born 4 October 1998) is a Senegalese professional footballer who plays as a winger for Liga I club Argeș Pitești.

 Career

 Mamadou joined the Senegalese academy SPES Academy in 2014.
 He moved to Montenegro with Titograd in February 2018.
 In January 2021 he moved to Jezero, and remained at the club the following season.
 He spent the 2022–23 season with Petrovac where he scored 10 goals in 32 games.
 After 5 years in Montenegro, he transferred to the Turkish Süper Lig side İstanbulspor on a three-year contract on 28 July 2023.